Julian Edelman: 2020 season

-During Week 2 against the Seattle Seahawks, Edelman finished with eight receptions for a career-high 179 receiving yards as the Patriots lost a close game 30–35 on NBC Sunday Night Football.
-In Week 6, against the Denver Broncos, he completed two passes in the game on trick plays in the 18–12 loss.
-Edelman played his final game on October 25, 2020, which was a 33-6 loss to the San Francisco 49ers.
-Edelman finished the game with one reception for 13 yards.
-On October 31, 2020, Edelman was placed on injured reserve after undergoing minor knee surgery.
-He was placed on the reserve/COVID-19 list by the team on November 30, 2020, and moved back to injured reserve on December 10.
-On December 16, 2020, Edelman was designated to return from injured reserve, opening a 21-day window for the Patriots to put him on the active roster, but head coach Bill Belichick announced on January 1, 2021, that he would not be activated before the end of the season.
+During Week 2 against the Seattle Seahawks, Edelman finished with eight receptions for a career-high 179 yards as the Patriots lost on the road 35–30 on NBC Sunday Night Football.
+During Week 6 against the Denver Broncos, he completed two passes in the game on trick plays in the 18–12 loss.
+Edelman played his final game on October 25, 2020, which was a 33–6 loss to the San Francisco 49ers.
+He finished the game with a 13-yard reception.
+Six days later, Edelman was placed on injured reserve after undergoing minor knee surgery.
+He was placed on the reserve/COVID-19 list by the team on November 30, and moved back to injured reserve on December 10.
+Six days later, Edelman was designated to return from injured reserve, opening a 21-day window for the Patriots to put him on the active roster, but head coach Bill Belichick announced on January 1, 2021, that Edelman would not be activated before the end of the season.

 Retirement

 Edelman announced his retirement on April 12, 2021, after 12 seasons with the Patriots.
-His retirement occurred after the Patriots ended his contract because he failed a physical.
+His retirement occurred after the Patriots ended Edelman's contract because he failed a physical.
 After the announcement, Bill Belichick issued a statement that praised Edelman's competitiveness and mental and physical toughness, calling him the "quintessential throwback player" for his versatile skills, and said that it was a privilege to coach him.
 Robert Kraft, in his statement, called Edelman "one of the great success stories in our franchise’s history".
 On social media, Tom Brady wrote about his affection for Edelman as a player and friend, and Cam Newton posted that Edelman would be missed.

-After his retirement, Edelman did a series of podcast interviews reviewing his career, including Pardon My Take and Green Light with Chris Long, a teammate of Edelman during the 2016 season.
-Shortly after retiring from the NFL, he announced that he would start a media career, and would join the cast of Inside the NFL on Paramount+.
-Speculation immediately emerged that he would later return to the NFL to play with former Patriots quarterback Tom Brady on the Tampa Bay Buccaneers, including a remark by Brady himself; Edelman denied the rumors, saying that he was "a one-team guy".
+After his retirement, Edelman did a series of podcast interviews reviewing his career, including Pardon My Take and Green Light with Chris Long, a teammate of Edelman's during the 2016 season.
+Shortly after retiring from the NFL, he announced that he would start a media career and would join the cast of Inside the NFL on Paramount+.
+There was speculation that Edelman would later return to the NFL to play with former Patriots quarterback Tom Brady on the Tampa Bay Buccaneers following their former teammate Rob Gronkowski coming out of retirement to play with Brady on the Buccaneers, which included a remark by Brady himself.
+However, Edelman denied the rumors, saying that he was "a one-team guy".